rocky/p5-B-DeparseTree/doc/OLD_CHANGES.md

 # Ancient history

-In the good old days before revision control systems were in place (and even after they were), people note a list of high-level changes inside the code, instead or in addition to version-control commit messages.
+In the good old days before revision control systems were in place (and even after they were), people noted a list of high-level changes inside the code, instead of, or in addition to version-control commit messages.
 I have removed them from the code.